 The following screens show the SIP entity for Session Manager.
 The FQDN or IP Address field is set to the IP address of the Session Manager SIP signalling interface and Type is Session Manager.
-Set the Location to that defined in Section 6.3 and the Time Zone to the appropriate time.
+Set the Location to that defined for Session Manager in Section 6.3 and the Time Zone to the appropriate time zone.